MatAtBread/nodent/README.md

 	// Can be 'await'ed like an async function function varArgs() {
 		var args = arguments ; // Capture the arguments
-		return function($return,$error) {
+		// For -es7; for -promise need to wrap the returned function in a Promise return function($return,$error) {
 			return $return("You passed "+args.length+" parameters") ;
 		}